Estimating Noise Correlations Across Continuous Conditions With Wishart Processes: Results

+We fit Wishart process models to these simulated datasets using the procedures described in~\cref{subsection:methods-variational-inference}.
+These models qualitatively capture the ground truth covariance structure (Fig.~\ref{fig:synthetic-data}A2-A5) and quantitatively outperform alternative methods across a range of synthetic datasets.
+Wishart process inference performs particularly well in high-dimensional regimes relevant to neural data analysis with large $N$, small $K$, and intermediate levels of smoothness across conditions (Fig.~\ref{fig:synthetic-data}B-C).
 We also investigated the ability of Wishart process models to improve decoding accuracy on this dataset via QDA, as summarized in \cref{subsection:methods-decoding}.
-The Wishart process model outperformed the baseline models across a range of data smoothness suggesting that it captures the boundaries between classes more accurately (Fig.~\ref{fig:synthetic-data}F).
-Furthermore, in Fig.~\ref{fig:synthetic-data}H we show that on synthetic data the Wishart process model accurately estimates the FI continuously across conditions.
-Note that we can only validate this analysis on synthetic data where the ground truth FI is known.
+The Wishart process model outperformed the baseline models across a range of data smoothness suggesting that it captures the boundaries between classes more accurately (Fig.~\ref{fig:synthetic-data}E).
+Furthermore, in Fig.~\ref{fig:synthetic-data}G we show that on synthetic data the Wishart process model accurately estimates the FI continuously across conditions.